 This feedback is crucial.
 Agile does not subscribe to the traditional project management approach which teaches all requirements should be gathered and approved before build activities can begin.
 Agile is more practical and efficient, engaging the product owner and key stakeholders in the build and testing process as the product is being developed.

 This saves time.
-Why wait three months to gather requirements another four months to develop a product only to find out the product is not what the customer really wanted?
+Why wait three months to gather requirements and another four months to develop a product only to find out the product is not what the customer really wanted?
 Why not develop a little, show the customer, incorporate their feedback, repeat the process and build a product the customer wants in less time?
-In a nutshell, this is the goal of Agile.
+In a nutshell, this is the goal of agile.

 What Are the Right Conditions for Agile?

 Agile is best used when product requirements are uncertain.
 Time is used more efficiently to engage the product owner and the scrum team, starting with the use of user stories.
 User stories are a brief description of features and functionalities the product owner wants to have developed.

-The product owner and the Scrum team then takes these software features and creates a to-do list called a “product backlog.”
-Once the product backlog is established the Scrum team creates a “sprint backlog.”
+The product owner and the scrum team then take these software features and creates a to-do list called a “product backlog.”
+Once the product backlog is established the scrum team creates a “sprint backlog.”
 These features are then scheduled for release in “sprints.”
 Sprints are scheduled releases of features designed to develop and deploy small portions of the product at a time.

 The product owner and scrum team will have daily scrum meetings to review the development progress.
 This approach helps to address the issue of product or requirement uncertainty.
 Develop some, test, gather feedback and continue developing until the product owner is satisfied with the end results.

 When is Agile Not the Best Approach?

 Agile is not always best, such as when there is little uncertainty regarding requirements.
 Project management efforts where there is a solid history to use as a baseline for a new project may be better suited for a methodology that makes use of waterfall project management tools.